FACTBOX - Schedule of U.S. SPR oil deliveries

-Aug 19 Most of the 30.6 million barrels of oil the U.S. government sold from its emergency reserves has been delivered to companies, the Department of Energy said on Friday.
+Aug 22 More than 70 percent of the 30.64 million barrels of oil the U.S. government sold from its emergency reserves has been delivered to companies, the Department of Energy said on Monday.

 The Obama administration announced the sale, the largest ever auction of U.S. emergency reserves, in June.
 The releases are meant to respond to reduced exports of light crude from war-torn Libya.
-Some 21.05 million barrels have been delivered from U.S. reserves as of August 18.
+Some 22.05 million barrels had been delivered from U.S. reserves as of August 19, the DOE said.

 Following is the DOE's latest update on the companies that have received the oil they bought from the Strategic Petroleum Reserve: